junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 A car reservation system has long-running transactions.
 Which one of the following deployment methods should be avoided?
 Introduce a pipeline deployment model.

+A company has a new IoT pipeline.
+Which services will make this design work?
+Cloud IoT Core, Cloud Pub/Sub